Long-Term Care and Health Care Facilities

 Many older persons and their families avoid discussions and decisions about nursing home placement until a medical crisis forces the issue.
 If immediate help is needed in locating a nursing home, contact the Long-Term Care Ombudsman.

 If an older person is required to transfer from a hospital to a nursing home on short notice because of discharge date, emergency placement in a nursing home may be unavoidable.
 Even then, timing and arrangements for the transfer should be discussed with the physician and hospital personnel.
-You still must know the level of care needed, facilities’ certification by Medicare and Medicaid, funds needed to pay for care, convenience of location to family and friends, and availability.
+You level of care needed must still be known, facilities’ certification by Medicare and Medicaid, funds needed to pay for care, convenience of location to family and friends, and availability.

 Long-Term Care Ombudsman